3 Ways People Analytics Ends Employee Retention Guesswork

 Here are three key questions HR leaders need to ask when tackling turnover and how analytics can help uncover the relevant insights:

-Before designing retention initiatives, you must first figure out the impact of churn.
-To determine this, drill down to understand the consequences of losing talent in different departments, roles, functions or geographies.
+Before designing retention initiatives, you must first determine the impact of churn.
+To do this, drill down to understand the consequences of losing talent in different departments, roles, functions, or geographies.
 After all, what counts as high turnover in one area may be normal in another.
-Ultimately, the greatest business risk exists where exceptionally high turnover exists for talent with high impact to business outcomes.
+Ultimately, the greatest business risk exists where exceptionally high turnover exists for talent with a high impact on business outcomes.

 To tackle flight risk effectively, it’s also important to uncover the why of the turnover problem.

-Machine-learning techniques can scan hundreds of employee attributes to uncover hidden patterns behind increasing, or decreasing, resignations.
-Trained on the thousands of historical resignations, these advanced analytical approaches often find the patterns that humans miss: Unsupportive managers, excessive commute times, lack of training, poor onboarding and other factors may be difficult for leaders to observe.
+Machine-learning techniques can scan hundreds of employee attributes to uncover hidden patterns behind increasing or decreasing resignations.
+Trained on thousands of historical resignations, these advanced analytical approaches often find the patterns that humans miss: Unsupportive managers, excessive commute times, lack of training, poor onboarding, and other factors that may be difficult for leaders to observe.

-With an analytics platform that pulls together records from the HRIS, talent management, applicant tracking, engagement, learning management and other HR systems, and connects the data, the patterns subsequently uncovered can span the employee lifecycle.
-The processes of hiring, performance management, compensation and training shouldn’t exist in silos, and neither should analysis of the data these processes collect.
+With an analytics platform that pulls together records from the HRIS, talent management, applicant tracking, engagement, learning management, and other HR systems and connects the data, the patterns subsequently uncovered can span the employee lifecycle.
+The processes of hiring, performance management, compensation, and training shouldn’t exist in silos, and neither should the analysis of the data these processes collect.

 Ultimately, machine learning algorithms that bring data together across the employee lifecycle can go beyond finding the patterns of why people are leaving, and make predictions about who presents the greatest flight risk.
-Knowing who is likely to leave is incredibly important, because it allows you to make the most targeted action plans to retain talent.
-Individual retention plans can be created for key talent that addresses factors personal to them.
+Knowing who is likely to leave is incredibly important because it allows you to make the most targeted action plans to retain talent.
+Armed with these insights, you can create Individual retention plans for key talent that address factors specific to them.

 Predicting flight risk can involve some pretty sophisticated technology and techniques, but it need not be rocket science: Ultimately, it’s about building a profile of the organization’s talent who left in the past, which can then be used to identify similar characteristics in existing employees.

-One particular machine learning technique, called “random forests,” examines historical employee data and employee events like promotions, resignations and internal hires to learn a set of patterns and construct decision trees that help predict the occurrence of an event.
-This has been proven by data scientists to be up to 17 times more accurate than other methods.
+One particular machine learning technique, called “random forests,” examines historical employee data and employee events like promotions, resignations, and internal hires to learn a set of patterns and construct decision trees that help predict the occurrence of an event.
+Data scientists have proven this to be up to 17 times more accurate than other methods.

 The end of retention guesswork